 The acronym ESG stands for Environmental, Social and Governance and refers to three key non-financial performance indicators used to analyze the sustainability of a company’s business model.
 Analyzing ESG factors offer investors added insight into the quality of a company’s management, culture, risk profile and other characteristics.
 Whereas financial analysis helps an investor to determine which companies have successful business strategies in financial terms, ESG analysis helps to identify those companies where their success is more likely to be sustainable in the long-term.
 By incorporating ESG analysis, we seek to enhance our ability to identify companies that:

-- Are forward-thinking in developing their business strategies
+- Are more forward-thinking in developing their business strategy.

-What we don’t believe is that we should have to give up potential investment returns in order to have a portfolio that is made up of fundamentally good investment opportunities married with good corporate behavior.
-It’s obvious to us that companies that behave properly with respect to environmental, social and governance issues possess more of the characteristics for long term success than those that don’t.
+One of the arguments against ESG investing has been that investors must accept lower investment returns to have a portfolio consisting of companies with good corporate behavior.
+We would disagree with this argument especially concerning long-term returns.
+It’s obvious to us that companies that behave properly with respect to environmental, social and governance issues and who seek to benefit all stakeholders, possess more of the characteristics for long term success than those that don’t.
 We of course recognize that no one, no company, nor ourselves is perfect with respect to these processes or goals.
 However, as George Will said, “the pursuit of perfection often impedes improvement”, and it’s this improvement in this process that we’ll continue to strive for.